pasin-k/tooth-1d/readme.md

 Evaluation of tooth shape for dental procedure using machine learning approach
 ======
 ## Overview
-This is a collaboration project with Faculty of Dentistry to evaluate the skill of the dental student to do "Tooth Preparation" process, a dental procedure to remove outer layer of the tooth into an appropriate shape.
+This is a collaboration project with Faculty of Dentistry to evaluate the skill of the dental student to do a dental procedure called "Tooth Preparation" which involves removing outer layer of the tooth into an appropriate shape.

 Library Version:
 * python: 3.6.8